Today we are going to prove to you that comfort food can be healthier with this pumpkin soup recipe.

 Preheat the oven to 425°F degrees.

 Cut the pumpkin into cubes.
+Rub with olive oil and chopped garlic.

 Place pumpkin on the baking sheet.
 Roast for around 20 minutes or longer, until the flesh is easily pierced through with a fork.